Acekon/notify_pars_energy-ua/README.md

 This repository contains a Python script that periodically checks an energy information website for updates and sends these updates to specific Telegram channels if there are any changes.

+This script was created for personal notification of power outages for non-commercial use.

 ## Features

 - **Web Scraping**: Uses `cloudscraper` and `BeautifulSoup` to scrape energy information from a specific website.